mirix/approaches-to-diarisation/README.md

 3. Dimensionality reduction of the distance matrices with [UMAP](https://github.com/lmcinnes/umap).

 4. Clustering of the UMAP embeddings with [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan).

+5. The new script reclusters sort sentences using the clusters of long sentences as reference.
+This works surprisingly well (better than HDBSCAN's approximate_predict).

-5. Interactive 3D plots with [plotly](https://github.com/plotly/plotly.py) and saves the diarised SRT files.
+6. Interactive 3D plots with [plotly](https://github.com/plotly/plotly.py) and saves the diarised SRT files.
 Note that even though we are using only 3 dimensions for plotting, more are employed for the actual clustering.

 Script 2 was tested on Python 3.8.16:

 ```
+scikit-learn==1.2.2
 umap-learn==0.5.3
 torch==2.0.1
 torchaudio==2.0.2